LaserTron/BiotSavart.sage/README.md

 Personally though, I prefer using the command line interpreter.

 # Projected features:
-* The ability to support piecewise-defined curves.
+* The ability to support piecewise-defined and multiple curves.
 * Computation of coupling constants.
 * Better unit support.
 * Error estimation.
-* Improvements to visualisation.
+* Improvements to visualisation, e.g. projections of the field onto planes.
 * Methods to create interesting families of curves, e.g. a wire wrapped arount a torus.
+* Better physics (I'm not a physicist)